-Moving into a granny flat is a great way to live close to your loved ones while providing them with a first home or investment property, but before you commit to such a drastic change in living arrangements it is crucial a lawyer helps you to draw up a Granny Flat Agreement, explains Wills & Estates Partner, Angela Harry.
+Moving into a granny flat is a great way to live close to your loved ones while providing them with a first home or investment property.Before you commit to such a significant change in living arrangements it is crucial to seek advice from a lawyer who can help you document the agreement properly and discuss any issues that may need your consideration..

 What is a granny flat interest?